ReDetection/RFBConnection/README.md

 ---

+TODO
+====

+There are plenty of things which are nice to have, some noted below:

+ - [ ] move libjpeg and GCDAsyncSocket to actual dependencies
+ - [ ] support 16-bit pixel format
+ - [ ] refactor: decouple rfb message handlers

-### Contributions to support more features are welcome!
+### Contributions are welcome!